 Fiber Content: Man-made Fiber, per burn test Yarn Color: Pink+ Yarn Weight: Unknown

 …I made a chain to my desired circumference and joined with a slip knot.
 Alternating with…

 This cowl is very soft and cushy.
 As pictured it is long enough that it can be double-wrapped for increased warmth.

-The project name – It Takes Two, sung by Zac Efron, from Hairspray movie soundtrack – correlates to the method of construction, requiring “two” different and complimentary yarns, to create the “two-tone” effect.
+The project name – It Takes Two, sung by Zac Efron, from Hairspray (Soundtrack to the Motion Picture) – correlates to the method of construction, requiring “two” different and complimentary yarns, to create the “two-tone” effect.

 This project was inspired by a cowl I saw on Judge Judy or People’s Court and started the day I was admitted to the hospital for a deep vein thrombosis in my right leg.
 I could have sworn, I did not have a twist when I connected the cast on for knitting in the round, and did not notice it until I was into the White Twinkle.
 Aiyaa!
 I really like the colors of this cowl; they remind me of ice cream.
 Additionally, I like the metallic sparkle in the yarn – barely noticeable in the shadows of the above images.
 I had calculated a circumference of six feet, based on the yarn label gauge information; apparently I was off.
 The yarn is very light weight and the cowl has an extreme drape.
 As such, it doubles well and might even triple for a more cozy fit.

 The project name – Bad Blood by Neil Sedaka – was inspired by my health condition and is coincidentally appropriate considering the accidental twist.
 The cowl was constructed with a cast on of 432 stitches and knitted in a 2 x 2 rib.
 I used one skein for each stripe, which is approximately 13 rows.